Skip to Main Content

 12. Connection to natural supports.

-The Health Plan Provider Engagement Specialists are responsible to receive and track provider inquiries and verify timely responses.
+The Health Plan Provider Engagement Specialists are responsible to receive and track provider inquiries and provide timely responses.
 Provider Engagement Specialists are available 8:00 AM to 5:00 PM Monday through Friday to provide immediate responses to provider inquiries via phone, email, and letters.
 The Health Plan seeks to resolve each request for information and assistance during the initial call, email, or letter.
 If additional information is needed to respond to the provider’s inquiry (call, email, or letter), it will be logged and routed to the subject matter expert best able to answer the provider’s question.
-The Health Plan Provider Engagement Team tracks all inquiries referred to subject matter experts to verify timely responses and satisfaction with the responses.
+The Health Plan Provider Engagement Team tracks all inquiries referred to by subject matter experts to verify timely responses and satisfaction with the responses.
 The Health Plan will acknowledge all provider calls within three (3) business days of receipt and will communicate the final resolution to the provider within thirty (30) business days of receipt (including provider referrals from AHCCCS).
-If you ever feel like you are not receiving the assistance you need, please escalate your request by calling Customer Service at 866-796-0542 for assistance with any questions and/or to identify the assigned Provider Engagement Specialist and the supervisor contact information.
+If you ever feel like you are not receiving the assistance you need, please escalate your request by calling Customer Service at 888-788-4408 for assistance with any questions and/or to identify the assigned Provider Engagement Specialist and the supervisor contact information.

 The process to join the Health Plan Provider Network begins with the submission of an application through our Provider Network Development and Contracting Department.
 Applications to join the Health Plan Network are available on our website.
 All applications are filed and archived for one year.
 Only applicable applications that fit within a network adequacy and/or member need will be reviewed at the Provider Network Development and Contracting Potential Provider Committee.
 The Committee reviews the application and the needs of the Network and issues a determination, which may include approval to move forward, denial, or pend for more information.
-If approved, the application is assigned to a Contractor to work with the applicant to begin the the preparation and negotiation of a contract.
+If approved, the application is assigned to a Contractor to work with the applicant to begin the preparation and negotiation of a contract.
 If the application is denied, a denial letter will be sent to the provider.

 The Health Plan’s organizational structure has been established to facilitate consistent communication with providers for all product lines, effective integration of behavioral, physical, and social determinants of health, promote wellness and recovery, maximize member and family voice, and promote continuous quality improvement.
 The leadership team, led by the Medicaid President, is responsible for care management and medical management, integrated services including social determinants of health, quality management, network management, operations, compliance, and finance.
 The Chief Medical Officer is accountable for clinical oversight and decisions.
 Providers are encouraged to contact their Provider Engagement Specialist for immediate assistant and problem resolution.
 The Medicaid President and other key members of the leadership team serve as points of contact for critical Health Plan communication and decision making.